 The thesis will be publicly defended.
 The final thesis will consist of a scholarly document that complies with the Queen’s School of Graduate Studies regulations.

 PhD in Aging and Health Alumni & Thesis Titles:

 - Dr. Lynn Haslam Larmer (AGHE PhD ’21) - Early Mobility After Fragility Hip Fracture

 Deadline to Apply - February 15th

-The Letter of Intent should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
+The statement of interest should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
 If an applicant has reached out to a faculty member in the department for potential supervision, this information should be included.
-Submitted directly to the Graduate Assistant – firstname.lastname@example.org.

 Tuition and Fees

 PhD in Aging and Health students will pay a mandatory annual program fee that will cover the cost of accommodation and meals during the onsite sessions, as well as some course-related learning materials throughout the program.

 Information on tuition, the program fee and other fees are available through Queen’s University Office of the University Registrar website.